Quasi-canonical AFL and Arithmetic Transfer conjectures at parahoric levels: Introduction

 Part 2 of the paper starts with \S \ref{s:spaceN}, in which the space $\wt{\CN}_n^{[1]}$ is introduced, and in which our results concerning its geometric structure are formulated.
 The last two sections are devoted to the proofs of these results.

 We thank Zhiyu Zhang for his comments on an earlier version of the paper.
 We thank SLMath for its hospitality to all three of us during the Spring 2023 semester on ``Algebraic cycles, L-values, and Euler systems" when part of this work was done.
+We thank the referee for his/her comments.
 WZ thanks the department of Mathematics at Harvard University for their hospitality where part of the paper was written during his visit in Spring 2024.
 CL was supported by the NSF grant DMS \#2101157.
 MR was supported by the Simons foundation.
 WZ was supported by the NSF grant DMS \#1901642 and the Simons Foundation.